She Loves Biscotti

 A close up shot at some of the ingredients used to make the lentil pasta salad.

-Next, add ⅓ cup of chopped Italian flatleaf parsley, ¼ cup chopped fresh chives, ¼ cup finely chopped celery, ⅓ cup of Sun-Dried Tomatoes, ¼ cup black olives.
+Next, add ⅓ cup of chopped Italian flatleaf parsley, ¼ cup chopped fresh chives, ¼ cup finely chopped celery, ⅓ cup of sun-dried tomatoes, ¼ cup black olives.
 Add the vinaigrette and combine it thoroughly together.

-The lentils will take a little longer to cook, but when they are done, just add them in.
+The lentils will take a little longer to cook, but when they are done, add them in.

 Combine and season with salt and pepper according to personal taste.
 One final drizzle of olive oil or a generous squirt of lemon juice and you’re done!